 Hantes are two or three week wilderness adventures that provide new experiences within the Appalachians, across our country, and abroad.
 These trips engage teens in a unique, shared group experience in order to help them reach a deeper understanding of themselves and the world around them.
 Whether trekking the Camino de Santiago in Spain, climbing the cliffs in Acadia National Park in Maine, paddling the Rogue River in Oregon, or sleeping under the stars in the Smokies, every experience provides a meaningful opportunity aimed at inspiring and supporting our participants.
 Explore with others, find meaning, discover yourself.

-The Outdoor Academy 43 Hart Road • Pisgah Forest, NC • 28768 • (828) 877-4349 A program of Eagle's Nest Foundation • Chartered non-profit since 1950 www.enf.org • admissions@enf.org
+The Outdoor Academy 43 Hart Road, Pisgah Forest, NC 28768 A program of Eagle's Nest Foundation www.enf.org | (828) 877-4349 | enf@enf.org